chasbro/most-popular-tags/readme.txt

 == Changelog ==

+- 3.0.0: Fixed bug where decimal unit sizes could not be added, added support for the Root em unit
 - 2.86: Improved code formatting and minor code performance upgrades
 - 2.85: Added the option to display link categories in addition to regular categories and tags
 - 2.8: Added the option to choose a separator (when format is "flat") and a new "random" order option.
 Additionally, the plugin now displays all tags/categories by default, not 10.
 The 2.8 version requires WordPress 2.9 or higher.